Sukrut3107/Sukrut3107/README.md

 <h3 align="center">Passionate Developer | Open Source Enthusiast | Problem Solver</h3>
 <h3 align="center">👋 Welcome to my GitHub profile!
 I'm Sukrut, a dedicated developer with a love for all things coding.
-I'm constantly exploring new technologies, collaborating on exciting projects</h3>
+I'm constantly exploring new technologies, collaborating on exciting projects.</h3>

+<h3 align="center"> 🚀 My Skills:
+I have expertise in various programming languages including Python, JavaScript, Java, and C++.
+I specialize in web development, backend engineering, and data analysis.
+I'm experienced with popular frameworks such as Django, React, and Node.js.
+I'm also well-versed in database management (SQL, MongoDB) and version control systems like Git</h3>

 - 💬 Ask me about **Java Spring, React JS, Python, SQL**